-A brand’s behaviour is exposed to the outside world.
+A brand’s behaviour and strategy are exposed to the outside world.
 Consumers are no longer passive recipients of information that brands cast their way; they are intelligent and informed.
 As a result, it is crucial that brands behave consistently with their values.
 Everyone associated with a brand must understand and share the brand’s values and in turn act consistently with these at all times.
 This is necessary because the actions of employees and others associated with a brand affect the perceptions that people have of the brand and the values that it represents.

 The alcoholic drinks giant Diageo hit the news this week, accused of using blackmail to prevent the British Institute of Innkeeping presenting the ‘Bar Operator of the Year’ Award to BrewDog, a Scottish, independently owned, brewery.
 In a controversial twist the alternative winners refused to accept the award as ‘BrewDog’ had been engraved on the trophy.